 Salted caramel is fine, but lime salted caramel is divine.
 Lime adds something magical to the caramel; it cuts the sweetness and gives it vibrancy.
-I got the idea from a bonbon filling presented by culinary student Steven Pazder at a Barry Callebaut Canadian Intercollegiate Chocolate Competition.
 This sauce is fabulous on everything from cake to grilled fruit to ice cream.
-You can make it in advance, too.
+I got the recipe idea from a bonbon filling presented by culinary student Steven Pazder at a Barry Callebaut Canadian Intercollegiate Chocolate Competition.
+(See: The Art of Chocolate.)

 3/4 cup (175 mL) granulated sugar